2025-26 Edition

 Training in collaborative research and practical application of statistics.
 Emphasis on effective communication as it relates to identifying scientific objectives, formulating a statistical analysis plan, choice of statistical methods, and interpretation of results and their limitations to non-statisticians.

-Prerequisite: STATS 203 or STATS 212 or STATS 210C.
-STATS 203 with a grade of B or better.
-STATS 212 with a grade of B or better.
-STATS 210C with a grade of B or better
+Prerequisite: STATS 203 with a minimum grade of B or STATS 212 with a minimum grade of B or STATS 210C with a minimum grade of B.

 STATS 280.
 Seminar in Statistics.
 0.5 Units.